emdete/minipov/pov/README.md

 - `sensor.c` prints text from `../text.h` on sensor open, i use a reed contact and a magnet as a sensor
-- `various.c` prints directly from a char[] utilizing a font in rom, it puts the texts into eeprom and has different lines to output

 ![IMG](../media/2021-09-05-22-16-34-0007.sized.jpg)

+## POV with sensor and text from EEPROM

+We can put a whole font into the ROM and render the pattern from it, so we just have ASCII text lines.

+If we have several lines we can change the display after a while and alternate through the lines in an array.

+To update the text we can put it into EEPROM which can be written separately to speed up the process (and spec says EEPROM can be written more often that the flash).

+- `various.c` prints directly from a char[] utilizing a font in rom, it puts the texts into EEPROM and has different lines to output

 ## Remarks